 For years now Canadian homeowners, after having built up some equity in their homes, have taken out lines of credits on that equity so they could access that money for renovations, debt consolidation or investments.
 Often though those lines of credit are separate from the mortgage and have set limits so they don’t automatically increase as equity builds unless the homeowner applies for an increase.
 The re-advanceable/line of credit combination then offers more convenience and flexibility over this more traditional approach.

-The mortgage planners at Mortgage Architects have access to over 50 lenders, many of which offer a competitive re-advanceable mortgage.
+The mortgage planners at VERICO AMC have access to over 50 lenders, many of which offer a competitive re-advanceable mortgage.
 They know them all so they can find the one that best meets your needs and goals.
 Some offer flexible feature that include: